HussainiMagaji/Proxy-2/README.md

    2. PRIVATE_KEY="YOUR PRIVATE KEY SHOULD GO HERE"

 3. npx hardhat run scripts/deploySimpleImpl.js --network swisstronik
-   1. Copy the contract address as displayed in the terminal output
+   1. Copy the contract address as displayed on the terminal
-   2. Create the following in the .env SIMPLE_IMPL_ADDR="PASTE THE CONTRACT ADDRESS HERE"
+   2. Create the following variable in the .env SIMPLE_IMPL_ADDR="PASTE THE CONTRACT ADDRESS HERE"

 4. npx hardhat run scripts/deployProxyAdmin.js --network swisstronik
-   1. Copy the proxy admin contract address as displayed in the terminal output
+   1. Copy the proxy admin contract address as displayed on the terminal
-   2. Create the following in the .env PROXY_ADMIN_ADDR="PASTE THE PROXY ADMIN CONTRACT ADDRESS HERE"
+   2. Create the following variable in the .env PROXY_ADMIN_ADDR="PASTE THE PROXY ADMIN CONTRACT ADDRESS HERE"

 5. npx hardhat run scripts/deployProxy.js --network swisstronik
-   1. Copy the proxy contract address as displayed in the terminal output
+   1. Copy the proxy contract address as displayed on the terminal
-   2. Create the following in the .env PROXY_ADDR="PASTE THE PROXY CONTRACT ADDRESS HERE"
+   2. Create the following variable in the .env PROXY_ADDR="PASTE THE PROXY CONTRACT ADDRESS HERE"

 6. npx hardhat run scripts/upgradeProxy.js --network swisstronik